surajgariya00/blup-docs/wiki/design-ui/insert-widgets/fab-widget.md

     </tr>
     <tr>
       <td><strong>Margin</strong></td>
-      <td>Provide margin to the text from any of the four directions by specifying the margin value.</td>
+      <td>Provide margin to the FAB widget from any of the four directions by specifying the margin value.</td>
     </tr>
     <tr>
       <td><strong>FAB Button Color</strong></td>